juniorsundarCasual/TGT/vault/volume-5.chapter-364.md

 "You can't lie to me," Kili shot back.
 "I've seen that look on your face before."

-Jean halted in her step, causing Kili to collide into her.
+Jean halted in her step, causing Kili to collide with her.

 "I won't let her die," Jean declared with utter certainty in her voice.